pratidan2925/DevOps-AWS-Interview-Questions/HRQues/HRQue_RREADME.md

  In 5 years, I see myself as a senior Cloud and DevOps Engineer, leading a team of professionals in designing and implementing large-scale cloud infrastructure solutions.
 I aim to deepen my expertise in multi-cloud environments, security practices, and automation, and I hope to contribute to strategic decision-making within an organization.
 Ultimately, I want to continue growing my technical skills while also taking on more leadership responsibilities.

 #### Do you have any questions?
-- Can you tell me more about the specific challenges your team is currently facing in cloud and DevOps, and how this role will contribute to addressing those challenges?
+- Can you tell me more about the specific challenges your team is currently facing in cloud and DevOps, and how this role will

+ ####  contribute to addressing those challenges?
 - What are the growth opportunities available within the company for someone in this role?
 - How does your organization stay ahead of the curve in terms of cloud technology and DevOps practices?
 - On which tool i will get an opportunity to work on
 -
 ---
- - At last say i would like to work with you
-In order to match expectations of current industry standard or requirements where I need to improve myself ?
-Nntr bolaycha i would like to tell you .......
-Me hey study krt ahe hey improve krt ahe or smjl Tula kahi yete te tyan v4rl nhi tya vr kaam kele bolaycha
-Sagl zal ki end la bolaycha if u have few minutes please tell me little about yourself....
-For ex postion experience etc bhari vatte
-And ek line last la bolaycha thank you for your valuable feedback and thank you for your time to join this call have a nice day bye bye
-Hey Aaj sangitl te points note kr nd zal possible tr try krt jaa Khup bhari note vr end hote interview

-Sometimes last impression is best impression 😜

 ---

-responsibilities
+#### responsibilities
 In this role, I designed and implemented secure and efficient DevSecOps pipelines, integrating security practices into the CI/CD process to enhance application security.
 I managed a multi-cloud environment using AWS and Azure, ensuring high availability, disaster recovery, and cost optimization through automation and cross-cloud redundancy.
 I also leveraged tools like Terraform, Ansible, and Jenkins to automate infrastructure provisioning, configuration management, and deployment, ensuring seamless integration, testing, and deployment across environments.
 My work included implementing critical security measures, such as IaC security scans and secrets management, and optimizing application performance using load balancing and event-driven AWS Lambda functions.
 Additionally, I managed artifact repositories, enforced code quality checks with SonarQube, and ensured effective collaboration through Git and GitHub.